BenjaminGhiggo/Project_S11_Domingo/README.md

 # Aula virtual
+npm run dev

+*(to be able to view the project on any device on your Wi-Fi network) npm run dev -- --host

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: